Jamaica, Uninterrupted

 11 Small Things That Ruin a “Luxury” Experience

-Luxury is fragile.It rarely collapses because of cost or ambition.
-It fails because of friction.
+Luxury is fragile.
+It rarely unravels because of cost or ambition.It fails because of friction—the small, unnecessary interruptions that break ease.
 The most disappointing luxury experiences are not undone by what is missing, but by what should have been edited out.
-Small intrusions.
-Minor misjudgments.
-Signals that something is trying too hard.
-Luxury, at its core, is ease.
-When ease breaks, […]
+Minor intrusions.
+Quiet misjudgments.
+Signals that something is trying too hard to be noticed. […]

 Scotchies Never Chased the Moment — and That’s the Point